Vatican working on guidelines to report bishops in abuse cases: sources

 Cupich suggested setting up a dedicated hot line or web portal to receive complaints about bishops but the current draft of the Vatican document does not specify this, according to a person familiar with it.

 The draft calls for the creation of a fund to cover the costs of reporting procedures and investigations.
-If the diocese is in a poor country, the costs could be picked up by one of the Vatican departments that can investigate bishops, the current draft says, according to one of the sources said.
+If the diocese is in a poor country, the costs could be picked up by one of the Vatican departments that can investigate bishops, the current draft says, according to one of the sources.

 The draft speaks of the inclusion of lay people in overseeing the reporting process.
 Victims of sexual abuse and their advocates have demanded that non-clerics be involved, saying bishops could not police themselves.